 As mentioned above, Windows only allows you to change the NTFS allocation unit size by formatting the current partition.
 It’s convenient when there is no data saved on the target partition.

-However, if you store some important files on your hard drive, this way is not that good because it will empty your hard drive.
+However, if you store some important files on your hard drive, this way is not that good for changing allocation unit size NTFS because it will empty your hard drive.
 That means you have to make a backup in advance to avoid data loss.

-How to change cluster size NTFS without data loss in MiniTool Partition Wizard?
+How to change allocation unit size NTFS without data loss in MiniTool Partition Wizard?
 A full guide is offered to you below.

 Step 1: Download and install MiniTool Partition Wizard on your computer.